home-assistant/architecture/adr/0015-home-assistant-os.md

 ### Supported Operating Systems and versions

 This installation method is only available and supported using the Home Assistant Operating System.
-Only the latest major version is supported (Currently, 8.x).
+Only the latest major version is supported.

 When a new major version is released, the previous major version will be dropped with a deprecation period of 2 months.
 The last 3 minor releases are supported.